How to be an Entrepreneur if You Have No Money or Experience

 Another set of tools, Microsoft Office, is famous for Word and Excel.
 The kit will help you keep track of data and information.

 Evernote is a web and phone application that allows you to save information and notes online.
-You can write a note on your computer and open it on your phone to keep all your information at your fingertips.
+You can write a message on your computer and open it on your phone to keep all your information at your fingertips.